samrudh/code-qr-code-reader-rpi3/README.md

 This will take some time depending on your internet speed and also the amount of package's that are installed onto your Raspberry Pi's OS.

-#### STEP 2 - Installing and running `fswebcam`
+#### STEP 2 - Installing and running `picamera`

-You will need to install this to access the webcam from the commandline.
+You will need to install this to access the picamera hardware python.
 To install this you will need to use `apt-get`.

 ```bash
 sudo apt-get install python-picamera python3-picamera